ddttom/doc2web/docs/prd.md

 - **HTML Formatting**: Generate properly formatted HTML with indentation and line breaks for improved readability and debugging
 - **Table Formatting**: Enhance table presentation with professional styling, semantic structure, and accessibility features
 - **Bullet Point Enhancement**: Ensure proper display and indentation of bullet points from DOCX documents with high CSS specificity
+- **Italic Formatting Fix**: Ensure proper conversion of italic text from DOCX to HTML with comprehensive style mapping and validation

 ### 1.3 Project Scope